Goitsy/PB-Final_Project_Goitseone/ReadMEProj.md

 :white_medium_small_square: ReadMe (initialise)

-:white_medium_small_square: Node Packages needed for project
+:white_medium_small_square: Import required Modules for project

 :white_medium_small_square: project files

 :white_medium_small_square: Make a git repository for project (to take care of version control)

 :white_medium_small_square: run a bit of code to make sure dependencies are working

+:white_medium_small_square: write the function to choose card with the array of objects that holds all the cards